netdata/netdata/collectors/statsd.plugin/README.md

 For each application you need to create a `.conf` file in `/etc/netdata/statsd.d`.

-So, to create the statsd application `myapp`, you can create the file `/etc/netdata/statsd.d/myapp.conf`, with this content:
+So, to create the statsd application `myapp`, create the file `/etc/netdata/statsd.d/myapp.conf`, with this content:

 ```
 [app]